 Bonus Tip: Average Summer Humidity Map in the USA

 We live in a large country with a large variety of weather.
 Different parts of the country are simply more humid than others.
-If you really don’t like the humidity, move to a place that’s naturally dry.
-According to this average summer humidity map that shows humidity percentages by state, Colorado, Arizona, Idaho, and New Mexico are states with low humidity in summer.
-So, states with low humidity in summer are generally in the American Southwest.
-This area is generally desert and very dry.
+If you don’t like high humidity, you should move to a place that’s naturally dry.
+According to this average summer humidity map that shows humidity percentages by state, the states with the lowest humidity in summer are Colorado, Arizona, Idaho, and New Mexico.
+These low-humidity states are generally found in the American Southwest.
+This area is generally desert and is very dry.

 On the other hand, you should avoid states with particularly high humidity.
 Georgia, Louisiana, Mississippi, New Hampshire, and Maine are the states with the most humidity.
 Most humid states during the summer are located in the American Southeast and Northeast.
 These states are stationed by the ocean, contributing to the wetness in their air.